 The composition and election of the Board of Directors is determined by the Bank's Articles of Association wherein it is established that it is the shareholders who must appoint Directors to serve on the Board.
-In addition, however, the Bank carries out suitability assessments and the MFSA undertakes due diligence exercises in order to ensure that the fit and proper criteria are observed, pursuant to the Banking Act (CAP 371 of the Laws of Malta) and the Investment Services Act (CAP 370 of the Laws of Malta).
+In addition, however, the Bank, by virtue of the Board-appointed Suitabilities & Evaluations Committee, carries out suitability assessments of its existing Directors and any new nominated Directors and the MFSA undertakes due diligence exercises in order to ensure that the suitability, fit and proper criteria are observed, pursuant to all applicable laws, rules, regulations, guidelines etc.